 Comparisons: There are a number of species of Viburnum and varieties of this plant.
 The full name of this species is Viburnum dentatum L. var. dentatum - not native to the state.
 The Arrowwood native to Minnesota is V. rafinesquianum, Downy Arrowwood, where the leaf stalks have stipules and the leaf stalks subtending the flower cluster are 9/32" (7mm) or less in length.

-Below: Flowers occur in a branched cluster, a cyme, with each cyme having 5 to 7 flat-topped groups.
-Above right: The 5-part flowers are small, less than 1/4 inch wide with the corolla tube spreading its 5 white lobes outward to a bell shape; 5 extended stamens with yellow anthers.
+Below: 1st photo - Flowers occur in a branched flat-topped cluster, a corymb, with each cluster having 5 to 7 flat-topped groups.
+2nd photo - The 5-part flowers are small, less than 1/4 inch wide with the corolla tube spreading its 5 white lobes outward to a bell shape; 5 extended stamens with yellow anthers.

 Below: Each corymb of the inflorescence will have 5 to 7 flat-topped groups.
 At the base of corymb is a small green bract, one for each branch, then each branch cluster has its own bract.
 Older stem are grayish with fissures showing the underlying reddish-brown tissue.
 The surface has warty protrusions.

 Above and below: Flowers mature to a rounded drupe (berry-like fruit), up to 1/4 inch in diameter that turns bluish-black at maturity and bears a single seed.
 Below 2nd photo: The underside of the leaf has hair along the main rib and down to the stalk.

 Below: 1st photo - The calyx is green, shading to yellow-green on the 5 pointed lobes.
 2nd photo - Stalked leaves have coarse sharp teeth and prominent veins.
 3rd photo - Buds are green-brown with a few scales.
 Twig may be downy.

 Below: A four year old plant in bloom.